Dolne Maliki

 Dolne Maliki is a village in the administrative district of Gmina Stara Kiszewa, within Kościerzyna County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 7 km east of Stara Kiszewa, 23 km south-east of Kościerzyna, and 48 km south-west of the regional capital Gdańsk.
 It is located within the historic region of Pomerania.

 Maliki was a royal village of the Polish Crown, administratively located in the Tczew County in the Pomeranian Voivodeship.
 Maliki is now divided into two villages: Dolne Maliki ("Lower Maliki") and Górne Maliki ("Upper Maliki").